slatedocs/slate/source/reseller_api.html.md

 By querying that quota we know how many tickets can still be sold.

 <aside class="notice">
 When a ticket belongs to multiple quotas then all referenced quotas need to be queried.
-The ticket can only be sold when there is enough room in all quotas.
+The ticket can only be sold when there is enough space in all quotas.
 </aside>

 ## Get Quota Capacities